 - Willingness to enter the water without parent and stay with the class group.

 Builds on fundamental aquatic skills learned in Level 1 such as breath control and submerging; floating and gliding on front and back; swimming using combined arm and leg actions on the front and back; and treading in shoulder-deep water.

 To enroll in level 2, participants should be able to demonstrate the following:

-- Enter the water independently, travel at least 5 yards, bob 5 times, then safely exit
+- Enter the water independently, travel at least five yards, bob five times, then safely exit

-- Glide on front at least 2 body lengths, roll to the back and float for 5 seconds, then recover to a vertical position
+- Glide on front at least two body lengths, roll to the back and float for five seconds, then recover to a vertical position

 Focuses on stroke development, including front crawl and elementary backstroke.
 Participants will be introduced to the breaststroke, scissors and dolphin kicks, and build on the fundamentals of treading water in deep water.
 This class aims to help participants achieve basic water competency in a pool environment.
 Diving skills may also be introduced in this level.